-All eligible entrants receive a digital Regeneron STS Entrant Badge and a free t-shirt to recognize their dedication to science research.
-Many entrants will also be awarded digital badges for demonstrating particular skill in writing a research report or for demonstrating great initiative.
+All eligible entrants receive a free t-shirt and laptop sticker to recognize their dedication to science research.
 Each year 300 Regeneron STS scholars and their schools are recognized, earning $2,000 each.
 From that select pool of scholars, 40 student finalists are invited to Washington, DC in March to participate in final judging, display their work to the public, meet with notable scientists, and compete for the top awards.

 Let us jump-start your student research efforts with materials on the Regeneron Science Talent Search!